mikewgd/console-log/README.md

 ### To Do's
 - Other functions of belonging to console object.
 - Executing code
+- Set default height by query param (work in progress)
+- Hide/show by default query param

 ### Features
 - Does not use any libraries, raw js!